Akeley Pancake 35mm Camera

 Akeley Camera on tripod

 Akeley cameras made a specialty class of camera operators possible.
-They were the action camera operators of their day, Starting in the mid 1920's American Cinematographer magazine had many 'for hire' classified ads placed from “Akeley Specialists” who were owner operators and specialized in action shoots.
-For decades it was the considered the camera to use to upgrade your production with unique cinematography.
+They were the action camera operators of their day.
+Starting in the mid-1920s, American Cinematographer magazine had many "for hire" classified ads placed by "Akeley Specialists" who were owner-operators and specialized in action shoots.
+For decades it was considered the camera to use to upgrade your production with unique cinematography.

 Elmer G. Dyer Akeley ad